schaiblc/McMaster_AEV_MPC_Algorithms/README.md

 # This repository contains the source code used for the implementation of the STLMPC, QBMPC, P-STLMPC & P-QBMPC algorithms, which achieve safe local path planning in multi-vehicle environments in the absence of a global planner, map and known goal location
 <!-- Add respective publications, brief descriptions -->
 ## STLMPC
 Successive local tracking lines are generated via QPs (https://github.com/liuq/QuadProgpp), then a nonlinear SLSQP solver (https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/#slsqp) performs optimization over a future time horizon, yielding a predicted trajectory.
 The first free control inputs are applied, and the process repeats each control step.
 Dynamic obstacle avoidance is integrated via a CNN based on the YOLO architecture, where EKF tracking is integrated into path planning for multi-vehicle contexts.
-Both implementations of STLMPC, assuming a constant velocity and varying velocity, are given (the varying velocity scheme encourages higher speeds for racing).
+Both implementations of STLMPC assuming a constant velocity and varying velocity are given (the varying velocity scheme encourages higher speeds for racing).

 **Use the clickable thumbnails below to see the STLMPC algorithm in action:**
 <table>